richarddowdy/readings-bills/README.md

 ## Setup

-Clone this repo locally then navigate to the project locally.
+Clone this repo locally then navigate to the project in your terminal.

 - Once in the project directory run `yarn install`
 - After everything has installed you can run `yarn start`